 Although the conclusion is not surprising, the case is a further illustration of the willingness of HMRC to use the DOTAS legislation to counter perceived avoidance.
 It also demonstrates the practical effect of the necessity to consider structures by reference to a realistic view of their effect rather than a forensic dissection of different elements of a scheme.
 Finally, given the extension of the DOTAS rules to financial instruments, including shares, these points have relevance to share based planning structures which might be argued by HMRC to have as one of their main purposes obtaining a tax advantage.

 Pett, Franklin & Co.
 LLP are experts in employee share schemes, executive incentives and share valuations.
-To find out how we can help you or your client, please email Stephen Woodhouse at firstname.lastname@example.org or call 0121 348 7878.
+To find out how we can help you or your client, please call 0121 281 5798 or email firstname.lastname@example.org.